rp-dippold/Custom-OpenAI-Chatbot/README.md

 # Custom-OpenAI-Chatbot

 ## Project Details
-In this project created a custom OpenAI chatbot that incorporates the articel [2023 Turkey-Syria earthquakes](https://en.wikipedia.org/wiki/2023_Turkey-Syria_earthquakes) from Wikipedia.
+In this project a custom OpenAI chatbot was created that incorporates the article [2023 Turkey-Syria earthquakes](https://en.wikipedia.org/wiki/2023_Turkey-Syria_earthquakes) from Wikipedia.

 The notebook shows the difference of the model's answers depending on whether a custom prompt or a basic prompt is used.
 The functions for data cleaning, creating the embeddings and constructing the prompt for a specific question can be found in `utils.py`.